Find your perfect financial planner: what to look for before and after choosing one

 - Integrity: Trust is central to a successful financial planning relationship.
 You rely on your planner's honesty, professionalism and abilities to achieve your goals.
 When you know your planner takes her financial planner duties and responsibilities seriously and places principles over personal gain, you can form a good working partnership.
 The CFP Board's strict Standards of Professional Conduct are designed to ensure CFP® professionals act in a professionally responsible manner.

-- Clarity: Fair treatment means your CFP will clearly state what financial planning services will be provided and cost.
+- Clarity: Fair treatment means your CFP® professional will clearly state what financial planning services will be provided and cost.
 Your planner will also explain the risks associated with their financial recommendations, along with any potential conflicts of interest.
 For example, does the financial planner gain personally or financially from your purchase of a particular product or from the outcome of a suggested strategy?
-CFP® professional are required to disclose any money they make from the sale of a product.
+CFP® professionals are required to disclose any money they make from the sale of a product.

 - Privacy: To get the best results from your financial planning relationship, you need to divulge relevant personal and financial information to your financial planner on a regular basis.
-Your CFP will keep this information in confidence, only sharing it to conduct business on your behalf, at your consent or when ordered to do so by the courts.
+Your CFP® professional is required to keep this information in confidence, only sharing it to conduct business on your behalf, at your consent or when ordered to do so by the courts.